Half-range lattice Boltzmann models for the simulation of Couette flow using the Shakhov collision term: Introduction

 Since we are interested in obtaining accurate results for the temperature field, as well as for the heat flux, the number of degrees of freedom in the momentum space must be equal to three.
-This requires the extension of the models introduced in Ref.~\cite{ambrus16jcp} to three momentum space dimensions.
-Since these models are based on a direct product of one-dimensional quadratures, their extension to 3D is straightforward.
-The ensuing models employ the half-range Gauss-Hermite quadrature on the axis perpendicular to the walls (the $x$ axis) and the full-range Gauss-Hermite quadrature for the axes parallel to the walls (the $y$ and $z$ axes).
-The advantage of this quadrature method is described as follows.
-The discontinuity induced by the diffuse reflection boundary conditions imposed on the walls perpendicular to the $x$ axis warrants the use of the half-range Gauss-Hermite quadrature, which requires $Q = N + 1$ points on each Cartesian semiaxis to ensure $N$th order accuracy.
-The $2Q$ quadrature points on the whole axis are twice the number of points required by the full-range Gauss-Hermite quadrature to achieve the same degree of accuracy \cite{ambrus16jcp}.
-Thus, it is more convenient to employ the full-range Gauss-Hermite quadratures on the $y$ and $z$ directions (i.e., the directions parallel to the walls), where no discontinuities in the distribution function arise, resulting in an overall smaller velocity set.
+In the context of flows which are effectively two-dimensional (e.g., in the $xy$ plane), this can be achieved by working with reduced distributions \cite{li04,meng13jcp}.
+These distributions are obtained by analytically integrating the momentum space degree of freedom along the direction which is perpendicular to the normal to the walls and to the direction of the flow.
+The ensuing LB models employ the half-range Gauss-Hermite quadrature on the axis perpendicular to the walls (the $x$ axis) and the full-range Gauss-Hermite quadrature for the axis parallel to the wall (the $y$ axis).
+The advantage of these LB models with {\emph{mixed quadratures}} is described as follows.
+The discontinuity induced by the diffuse reflection boundary conditions imposed on the walls perpendicular to the $x$ axis warrants the use of the half-range Gauss-Hermite quadrature, which requires $Q = N + 1$ points on each Cartesian semiaxis to ensure the accurate recovery of the moments of the distribution function $f$ up to $N$th order.
+The $2Q$ quadrature points on the whole axis are twice the number of points required by the full-range Gauss-Hermite quadrature to achieve the same degree of accuracy when considering the full-space moments of $f$ \cite{ambrus16jcp}.
+Thus, it is more convenient to employ the full-range Gauss-Hermite quadratures on the $y$ direction (i.e., the direction parallel to the walls), where no discontinuities in the distribution function arise, resulting in an overall smaller velocity set.

-The aim of this paper is to demonstrate that the Shakhov model can be successfully employed to match the DSMC simulation results.
-While this is clearly possible in the hydrodynamic regime by setting the Prandtl number ${\rm Pr} = 2/3$, at large values of the relaxation time we highlight that by adjusting the parameter ${\rm Pr}$, the DSMC results for hard spheres can be very accurately recovered.
-This is remarkable since the Shakhov model is in essence a single relaxation time model with one free parameter (i.e.~${\rm Pr}$), while the DSMC method implements an equivalent of the Boltzmann collision integral.
-Even though the value of ${\rm Pr}$ required to fit the DSMC data at a given ${\rm Kn}$ number also depends on the magnitude of the wall velocity, we still find it remarkable that the DSMC data can be reproduced within the Shakhov model even for flows where ${\rm Kn} = 1.0$ and the wall velocity is ${\rm u}_w = \pm 2.1$ ($500\,{\rm m/s}$).